 "Not everything is a mermaid that dives into the water."
 (Russian proverb) - What about mermaids in heaven?
 Heaven "is peopled with . . . myriads of fairies, mermaids, fishes . . . goblins, gnomes, demigods and spirits." - Swami Sri Yukteswar after his death, says Yogananda [Autobiography of a Yogi, 1998, Chap.
 43, p.
 355] [The whole quotation]

 "Too many cooks make the porridge too salty."
 (Turkish proverb).
 What about many Christs?
-Yogananda refers to least ten Christs and one more - eleven added to Jesus.
-What does Yogananda means by 'Christ'?
+Yogananda refers to up to eleven Christs and Christlike ones - [Also].
+But what does Yogananda means by 'Christ'?
 A state of deep mind and/or someone having it.
 How well does a Yogananda-enumerated state-of-consciousness-Christ take on the same meaning as the Christianity-grown 'Christ' from the early church?

 "Trust is good, but distrust [could be] better."
 (Turkish proverb) "A cult tends to make its inquiring foot-folks cramped," could be one cult given.
 Making several members cramped is seldom all cults do, though. – Now, why did SRF's long-time editor-in-chief once say, "We are a sect"?
 And why was the SRF church that Yogananda set up, listed among groups referred to as cults and sects in a Belgian document?